-Getting a contract wet signed (pen & ink) is becoming increasingly difficult when many clients are virtual, businesses do not have offices and the cost of postage outweighs the benefits.
+Getting a contract wet signed (pen & ink) is becoming increasingly difficult when many clients are virtual, businesses do not have offices, and the cost of postage outweighs the benefits.

 In the construction industry, parties often start with the intention of getting a signed contract, but these good intentions are overtaken by just getting on with the job.
-It’s rare to find someone who finds paperwork more compelling than their actual job.
+It’s rare to find someone who finds paperwork more compelling than their actual job!

-However, once the recipient performs as contemplated by the estimate, the court will look at whether the parties were agreed on all essential terms.
+Until either party provides goods, works or services listed in that estimate, then there is no contract and the court will uphold the ‘no signature, no contract‘ statement.
+However, once either of them perform as contemplated by the estimate, the court will look at whether the parties were agreed on all essential terms.
 If so, a contract can exist, even if the relevant document was never signed.

-- You can accept by your conduct
+- You can accept an offer by doing something ie by conduct

 - You can waive the requirement for both parties to sign (even if set out in the draft contract) by adopting another form of acceptance eg conduct